-Melaleuca is a wellness company offering Amway-level diversity of products for the home.
+Melaleuca is a wellness network marketing company offering Amway-level diversity of products for the home.
 Their consumer-packaged products are advertised as non-toxic, safe, and economical.

-These green products are sold through their network distribution program, making them a top MLM company in their industry.
-Have I been involved?
+These green products are sold through their network distribution program and they are one of the giants in their industry.

 This video explains: